-This work touches on a fundamental aspect of our existence: the value of a human life.
-If either psychophysical numbing or sensitization exist, there are important psychological, philosophical, and political implications to consider.
-On the psychological side, it would be clear that the same amount of lives has a different value to people depending on how it is presented.
-Further, this would mean that even preferences about lives, rather than being fixed and describable by a utility function, are fluctuating and potentially constructed on-the-fly.
-This poses philosophical questions: how can one act morally in a high-stakes situation - for instance, following a Kantian categorical imperative1- if how they perceive the values of others is swayed by its presentation?
-Further, political responses to genocides and disasters, in terms of military intervention or international aid, may be impeded by psychophysical numbing (Slovic 2007) because the very large, impersonal numbers of lives in danger may not be strong enough to motivate individual citizens and political decision-makers to action.
+about lives, rather than being fixed and describable by a utility function, are fluctuating and potentially constructed on-the-fly.
+This poses philosophical questions: how can one act morally in a high-stakes situation - for instance, following a Kantian categorical imperative2 - if how they perceive the values of others is swayed by its presentation?
+Further, political responses to genocides and disasters, in terms of military intervention or international aid, may be impeded by psychophysical numbing (Slovic, 2007) because the very large, impersonal numbers of lives in danger may not be strong enough to motivate individual citizens and political decision-makers to action.

-Present investigation: Five replications and extensions
+1.1.
+The present investigation: Five replications and extensions

 We conducted pre-registered replications and extensions of Fetherstonhaugh et al. (1997) Study 1 and Study 2, with participants from both the USA and the UK.
 We successfully replicated Study 2 twice in Studies 2a and 2b, finding evidence in favor of psychophysical numbing.
 However, we also report three failures to replicate Study 1 (Studies 1a, 1b, and 1c), finding opposite results to those reported in the target article, that is, a preference for sending aid to a larger refugee camp compared to a smaller one.
-This finding supporting psychophysical sensitization is in direct contrast with the notion of psychophysical numbing, and represents an unusual instance of a failed replication (signals in the opposite direction; following the common LeBel et al. 2019 classification for replication evaluation).
+This finding supporting psychophysical sensitization is in direct contrast with the notion of psychophysical numbing, and represents an unusual instance of a failed replication (signals in the opposite direction; following the common LeBel et al. 2018 classification for replication evaluation).